 4. Provide positive reinforcement

 Recognition and praise are vital components of a successful remote workforce.
-Along with frequent communication, it’s important to make sure employees working from home also feel recognized and valued.
+Along with frequent communication, it’s important to ensure employees working from home feel recognized and valued.
 Simple things like a quick email, text, or public shout-out can go a long way in keeping them engaged.
 Regularly providing positive reinforcement ensures remote employees put their best foot forward in terms of delivering exceptional work quality.

 5. Provide consistent feedback

 Feedback is different from reinforcement in that it’s a two-way street.
-Effective feedback for remote employees should be consistent and reliable, regardless of how a team member is performing.
-Structure is key to providing feedback that results in greater productivity and improved results.
-To keep the working relationship healthy and productive, management should arrange set times for meeting with remote team members to hear suggestions, get updates, and offer support.
-Some organizations find success through encouraging employee-to-employee feedback and/or assigning mentors for new hires or workers transitioning to a new position.
+Effective feedback for remote employees should be consistent and reliable, regardless of how a team member performs.
+The structure is key to providing feedback that results in greater productivity and improved results.
+To keep the working relationship healthy and productive, management should arrange times for meeting with remote team members to hear suggestions, get updates, and offer support.
+Some organizations find success by encouraging employee-to-employee feedback and assigning mentors for new hires or workers transitioning to a new position.

 6. Quickly address technical problems